shuidi-fed/eslint-config-vue-standard/README.md

 # Eslint config vue standard

-Use eslint in vue app with zero configuration
+Use eslint same as @vue/cli3 standard config with one dependence

 [![NPM Version][npm-image]][npm-url]